 We’ve all been there, a pile of work to get through and too many meetings and distractions to get it done.
 The office can be a great place to bond with colleagues and collaborate but there may be times when you just need to be more productive!

-If you find yourself working remotely, perhaps because you need absolute focus, or because you’re working with a team based somewhere else, there’s a set of digital tools that can help you overcome the distance.
+There’s a lot to be said for remote work.
+If you find yourself working remotely, perhaps because you need absolute focus, through necessity, personal circumstances, or because you’re working with a team based somewhere else, there’s a set of digital tools that can help you overcome the distance.

 This post is intended to give you a set of tips and tools to keep the collaboration going when working remotely.